Pookiloo/taskme/README.md

 # Task Management and Tracking App

-Welcome to the **Task Management and Tracking App** repository!
+Welcome to the **Task.me** repository!
 This app is being developed using Flutter during my co-op semester, with the goal of creating an intuitive and efficient tool for managing and tracking tasks.

 ## Features (Planned)